The Emperor's New Metaphysics

 Another common definition you may have heard is the idea that metaphysics is the study of being qua being (or, depending on who’s talking, the study of being as being, or perhaps being as such) [18,19].
 It’s a wildly popular phrase that permeates the metaphysical literature, but it again suffers from a number of glaring problems.
 The most obvious, of course, is that the very phrase itself---being qua being---is nothing but a meaningless string of gibberish nonsense.
 It's like saying that art is the study of "color qua color" or "pictures as such."
 It might sound all deep and profound to an untrained ear, but it also tells me nothing.
 It should therefore come as no surprise that philosophers themselves have published countless essays on the supposed meaning of "being qua being," and they still have yet to agree on an official interpretation [20,21,22,23].

 A third definition that many philosophers like to throw around states that metaphysics is “the branch of philosophy concerned with fundamental questions about the nature of reality” [24,25].
 It sounds great in theory, until you suddenly realize that every other field of study presumably does the same thing.
 Economists study the fundamental nature of scarcity, biologists study the fundamental nature of life, and cosmologists study the fundamental nature of our very universe.
 All of these fields are presumably concerned with the nature of reality, which means there is nothing to differentiate metaphysics from the alternatives.
-That’s not even my own argument, either, but an argument made specifically by the authors of the very textbooks from which I just pulled that definition!
+That’s not even my own argument, either, but a point that was specifically raised by the very authors of the textbook from which I just pulled that definition!

 Yet another variation you may have heard is the idea that metaphysics concerns itself with questions “beyond” the scope of regular physics [26,27,28].
 That is to say, metaphysics operates as a kind of super physics that explores questions beyond the reach of ordinary physical science.
 For example, what is the origin of consciousness?
 How do abstract objects affect the material world?
 What is the fundamental essence of space and time?
 Allegedly, such questions are inaccessible to the pitiful methods of empirical science, so only the philosophers get to explore them through the mighty power of reason alone [29,30,31].